dmagliola/mytracks_kml_merger/README.md

 1. Copy the downloaded `mytracks` folder to this repo's `mytracks`
 1. Manipulate any files you may need to manipulate. (see section below)
     - Use the visualizers below, plus this script's CLI arguments to generate the file you actually want.
+    - Read the code of `merge_all()` to understand what kind of things need to happen to a file you touch.
     - If you manually manipulate a track, upload it to `mytracks_original` with suffix `-fixed`
     - If you'd originally renamed the track to call attention to it, rename it back to the standard Date format in `mytracks_original`.